Requires Orka 3.2 or later on an Apple Silicon cluster. If you’re on an earlier version, this feature is not available.

 Overview

-- Image Caching allows preemptive copying of a Orka VM image on any cluster node member, to avoid delays caused by network bandwidth when images are pulled from the cluster NFS mount or from a public registry cloud service.
+- Image Caching allows preemptive copying of an Orka VM image on any cluster node member, to avoid delays caused by network bandwidth when images are pulled from the cluster NFS mount or from a public registry cloud service.

 - An image is the bits on disk representing a VM that can be used for saving state and sharing modifications.